-We formed a wholly-owned subsidiary called "CARET" that is structured to track and capture UCA to the extent UCA is realized upon expiration of our Ground Leases, sale of our land and Ground Leases or other events.
-Under a shareholder-approved plan, management has earned up to 15% of UCA, subject to time-based vesting.
+We formed a wholly-owned subsidiary called "CARET" that is structured to track and capture UCA to the extent UCA is realized upon expiration of our Ground Leases, sale of our land and Ground Leases or certain other specified events.
+Under a shareholder-approved plan, management was granted up to 15% of CARET units, which remain subject to time-based vesting.
 See the Company's 2019 proxy statement for additional information on the long-term incentive plan.